Small-time global approximate controllability for incompressible MHD with coupled Navier slip boundary conditions: Approximate controllability between regular states

-which are not behaving well regarding the remainder estimates that we seek later.
-In particular, the $\xLtwo(\partial \mathcal{E})$ norms of the boundary data in \Cref{equation:divcorrNeum} are $O(1)$.
-For this reason, the pressure correctors $\vartheta^{\pm,\epsilon}$ are chosen as
+which are not behaving well regarding the remainder estimates in \Cref{subsection:remestwbctrl}.
+In particular, the $\xLtwo(\partial \mathcal{E})$ norms of the boundary data in \Cref{equation:divcorrNeum} are of order $O(1)$.
+For this reason, the pressure correctors $\vartheta^{\pm,\epsilon}$ are defined by